*Updated on 9/6/2023

 We all know that effective web pages have to look great, and images play a huge role in that.
 Fortunately, it’s never been easier to snap a crystal-clear photo and blast it out to the internet.

 However, we also know that images play a big role in degrading performance, and those perfect pics can cost you.
 Below we see just how quickly load time can be affected by image size.
 This is why it’s a good idea, early on, to plan how you want to use images on your site and what the ideal dimensions should be.

-While it’s true you might need a hefty picture for that fancy full-screen background effect, more often than not, many sites load huge images that only display in small pixel windows.
-Resizing those images to fit the intended display area can save a ton of weight and this is where we let Sitefinity do some heavy lifting.
+While it’s true you may need a hefty picture for that fancy full-screen background effect, more often than not, many sites load huge images that only display in small pixel windows.
+Resizing those images to fit the intended display area can save a ton of weight and this is where we let Sitefinity do the heavy lifting.

-Each time you upload an image, Sitefinity can automatically generate several versions with different, pre-determined sizes.
+Each time you upload an image, Sitefinity automatically generates several versions with different, pre-determined sizes.
 These additional sizes are then available for you to drop into pages or work into your templates.

 For example, let’s say we have a 2000x1300 px image weighing in around 500kb, and have determined for our news content, that we need:

 - 600x300 px full article header image